grafana/plugin-tools/docusaurus/docs/introduction/plugin-types-usage.md

 :::
 ## Overview

 Grafana plugin development allows for many options depending on the type of user experience you want to create.
-Whatever your need, there's a SDK-supported plugin type for your intended use:
+Whatever your need, there's a supported plugin type for your intended use:
+- **Panel plugin** - a new way of visualizing data.
 - **Data-source plugin** - a connection to a new database or other source of data,
 - **App plugin** - an integrated out-of-the-box experience, or
-- **Panel plugin** - a new way of visualizing data.

 :::note